JamesLewis1998/Software_UpSkilling_Workspace/AWS_CourseWork/Module_Nine/Section9_MigrationAndInnovation.md

 - Amazon Lex is a service that enables you to build conversational interfaces using voice and text.
 - AWS DeepRacer is an autonomous 1/18 scale race car that you can use to test reinforcement learning models

+1. A machine learning service that automatically extracts text and data from scanned document describes Amazon Textract.
+2. A document database service that supports MongoDB workloads describes Amazon DocumentDB.
+3. A service that enables you to identify potentially fraudulent online activities describes Amazon Fraud Detector.

 ## Module Nine Summary

 a.
 The AWS Cloud Adoption Framework